Health Science (HLTH)

 Focuses on planning, implementing, and evaluating health promotion and education programs in various settings.
 Students will apply the concepts they are learning by designing and executing a health promotion event outside of the classroom.
 Prerequisite: HLTH 315.

-HLTH 432 MEASUREMENT AND EVALUATION IN HEALTH EDUCATION (3)
+HLTH 432 PUBLIC HEALTH PROGRAM EVALUATION (3)

 HLTH 435 INTRODUCTION TO EPIDEMIOLOGY (3)